dansun/VariableWebFramework/README.md

 ====================

 A super awesome webframework just for the heck of it.
-Everyone should have a cool webframework. *poke*
+Everyone should have a cool webframework.
+Will hopefully be avaiiable as a Debian package.